raspberrypilearning/editor-target-practice/en/step_1.md

 Coordinates start from (x=0, y=0) in the top left-hand corner.
 This might be different to other coordinate systems you have used.

+If you see an alert "Execution interrupted" when you click stop on your program, don't be concerned.
+This just means the normal flow of the program was stopped.

 </div>